garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_from_a_container_in_the_cloud.md

 Go to the Docker website at https://hub.docker.com/search?q=&type=edition&offering=community to download the 'community' (free) edition of Docker.
 Specifically, go to one of these URLs.

+Note - For Windows, either 'Pro' or 'Enterprise' edition of Windows 10 or greater is required to install this version of Docker, older or less capable versions (like 'Home') should be able to run Docker Toolbox instead.

   - Windows - https://hub.docker.com/editions/community/docker-ce-desktop-windows
   - Mac - https://hub.docker.com/editions/community/docker-ce-desktop-mac